 Report Type - Each reporting period is identified by a report type code.
 Monthly reports are M1, M2, M3, and M4.
-General Election reports are G1, G2, G3, and G4.
-A termination report (TR) is due from candidate 90 days after the close of their campaign.
+General Election reports are G1, G2, and G3.
+A termination report, type TR, is due from candidate 90 days after the close of their campaign.